CMDR-Squedie/EDConstrDepot/README.md

 You need to dock to construction depot to start tracking (sorry, this is how player journals work).
 The tool can be heavily customized in the EDConstrDepot.ini file - no user interface is planned for this as of now.

 Features:
 - construction depot requested commodity tracking
 - indicators for recent market availability
 - simulate Fleet Carrier Buy requests as construction depot
 - simulate Fleet Carrier Sell offers as available cargo
 - group several active construction for one request (useful for low quantity requests)
+- show original request list for finished constructions

+The tool scans ALL your journal entries since Trailblazers update launch.
+To speed up application launch, change the JournalStart option in the .ini file.

-Click with right mouse button to display options.
+Use the right mouse button to select construction depot or display in-app options.

 The FC commodity market is bugged in E:D as of now so you may have to visit it twice to update properly.